TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 tags: frontend
 ---

-Wise words

-* Publishing
-  * More than convenience.
-If you build and [publish](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages) from GitHub actions you can establish the [provenance](https://docs.npmjs.com/generating-provenance-statements) of the package.
-NPM will verifiably link the package to the commit and workflow that built it.
-This is a crucial step in improving supply chain security.
-  * Can check if build was triggered by version commit and use that to decide whether to publish package
+I'm putting my money where my mouth is.
+[NPM provenance statements are great]({% link _drafts/supply-chain-provenance.md %}) and everyone should publish packages that include them.
+Including me.

+It took me longer to get up and running than I would have liked.
+Mostly down to my own stupidity.
+At least now that I've made the mistakes, you don't have to.

+# TL;DR

+You need to add four additional lines compared with a standard build workflow

+{% include candid-image.html src="/assets/images/github/npm-provenance-workflow-tldr.png" alt="NPM Provenance Workflow TLDR" %}

+1. Give the workflow permission to create an identity token
+2. Explicitly specify the NPM registry you're publishing to (even if it's the default one)
+3. Add `NODE_AUTH_TOKEN` to the environment for your publish step with a value that retrieves your NPM automation token from GitHub's secrets
+4. Add `NPM_CONFIG_PROVENANCE` to the environment for your publish step with value `true`.

-* Versioning
+# Versioning

+My [current manual release workflow]({% link _posts/2024-05-21-bootstrapping-npm-publish.md %}) has separate steps for creating a new version and publishing packages to npm.
+The versioning step updates version numbers in `package.json` files, updates `CHANGELOG.md` files and commits the changes.
+Once version numbers have been updated, I rebuild the packages and then run the lerna command to publish.

-  * Can continue to run locally or setup a [manual workflow](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) with form inputs that let you choose how new version should be generated
+I can continue to run versioning locally or setup a [manual workflow](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) with form inputs that let you choose how new versions should be generated.

-  * Not worth it.
-Simpler and more flexible to continue versioning on my machine then use push of that commit to trigger publish.
+I decided that automating versioning isn't worth it.
+It's simpler and more flexible to continue versioning on my machine then use the push of that commit to trigger publish.

-* Basic setup for automated publish https://httptoolkit.com/blog/automatic-npm-publish-gha/
+# NPM Automation Token

+Before I start messing around with GitHub Actions workflows, I need to [create an NPM automation token](https://httptoolkit.com/blog/automatic-npm-publish-gha/) that I can use to give my workflow permission to publish to NPM.

-* Create NPM granular access token with read-write access to `@candidstartup` scope
+I [followed the instructions](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-granular-access-tokens-on-the-website) to create a granular access token with read-write access to the `@candidstartup` scope.

 {% include candid-image.html src="/assets/images/github/npm-token-generated.png" alt="NPM Token Generated - Use it or lose it" %}

-* Copy token and store it as a secret for project's GitHub actions
-* Go to Settings -> Secrets -> Actions
-* Have a choice of per environment, per repository or per organization secrets
+You get one chance to make a copy of the token value.
+If you mess up, delete the token and make a new one.
+I copied the value and stored it as a secret in GitHub actions.
+Go to `Settings -> Secrets -> Actions` in your repo.
+You have a choice of per environment, per repository or per organization secrets.

-* Environment secrets let you have separate secrets for production, staging and dev with different levels of access.
-More control than we need.
+Environment secrets let you have separate secrets for production, staging and dev with different levels of access.
+Which is more control than we need.

-* Organization secrets let you define a secret at the Organization level shared by multiple repos based on permission policies.
+Organization secrets let you define a secret at the Organization level shared by multiple repos based on permission policies.
 Again, more control than we need.

-* Created a repository secret for `infinisheet`
+For my purposes, repository secrets are just right.

 {% include candid-image.html src="/assets/images/github/repository-secret.png" alt="GitHub Repository Secret" %}

-* Make sure npm package settings are configured for publish via access token
+Finally, go back to NPM and make sure the settings for your package are configured to allow publishing via granular access token.

 {% include candid-image.html src="/assets/images/github/npm-publishing-access.png" alt="NPM Package Publishing Access" %}

-# Publish Automation - Attempt 1
+# Publish Automation

+So far, straightforward enough.
+Now I just need to update my [Build CI workflow]({% link _posts/2024-06-03-bootstrapping-github-actions.md %}) to add publishing.
+Unfortunately, it took me three attempts to get something that I was happy with.

+## Attempt 1

-* Ready to try publishing.
-First idea was to add an extra step to my existing Build CI workflow to run `npm run lerna-publish`.
-Used the [npm documentation](https://docs.npmjs.com/generating-provenance-statements) to include the npm auth token in the environment and to force provenance generation to be used.
+My first idea was to add an extra step to the existing Build CI workflow that would run `npm run lerna-publish`.
+I used the [npm documentation](https://docs.npmjs.com/generating-provenance-statements) to include the npm auth token in the environment and to force provenance generation to be used.

 I'm using lerna to publish packages so can't pass a provenance flag through to the npm publish call.
 I don't want to publish every build, so I made the publish step conditional.
 It will only run on a push to main, only for one of the matrix builds and only if the triggering commit was created by `lerna version`.

+{% raw %}

 ```
 - name: Publish to NPM on release